Swifty Journey

 There’s something we mentioned at the beginning that’s worth digging into: Swift’s collections are generic types.
 Array<Int> and Array<String> are different types, and the compiler generates specialized code for each one.

-This is called generic specialization, and it’s one of the reasons Swift is faster than languages with generics based on type erasure (like Java).
-When the compiler sees Array<Int>, it generates code that works directly with 64-bit integers — no boxing, no indirection, no overhead.
+This is called generic specialization, and it’s one of the reasons Swift is faster than languages with generics based on type erasure (the generic type info is discarded at runtime, like Java).
+When the compiler sees Array<Int>, it generates code that works directly with 64-bit integers — no boxing (wrapping values in heap objects), no indirection, no overhead.

 // The compiler generates specialized code for each type